cuongkane/blog/posts/2024/06/write_valuable_tests.md

         self.assertEqual(result, 'All good')
 ```

-Instead, the test should verify the expected behavior instead:
+Instead, the test should verify the expected behavior:

 ```python
 class TestEvaluateAlertsAndSendReportService(TestCase):